dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

 =========================  =======================  ===============  ================================================================================================================
 Property                   Type                     Default Value    Description
 =========================  =======================  ===============  ================================================================================================================
-description                Boolean|String|Integer   true             Indicates whether or not display the current position display if it is set to a boolean.
-                                                                     Indicates the width of the current position dislay when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the current position dislapy will not be displayed, otherwise, it will define the width of the current position display in given unit(default is pixels). sizeSwitch                 Boolean|String|Integer   true             Indicates whether or not display the page length menu. if it is set to a boolean.
+description                Boolean                  true             Indicates whether or not display the current position display.
+Default is true (display). sizeSwitch                 Boolean                  true             Indicates whether or not display the page length menu.
+Default is true (display).
-                                                                     Indicates the width of the page length menu when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the page length menu will not be displayed, otherwise, it will define the width of the page length menu in given unit(default is pixels). pageStepper                Boolean|String|Integer   true             Indicates whether or not display the page navigation choices. if it is set to a boolean.
-                                                                     Indicates the width of the page navigation choices when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the page navigation choices will not be displayed, otherwise, it will define the width of the page navigation choices in given unit(default is pixels). gotoButton                 Boolean                  false            Indicates whether or not the go to page button. position                   String                   "bottom"         Indicates the pagination control bar's position.
+pageStepper                Boolean                  true             Indicates whether or not display the page navigation choices.
+Default is true (display). gotoButton                 Boolean                  false            Indicates whether or not the go to page button.
+Default is false (not display). position                   String                   "bottom"         Indicates the pagination control bar's position.
-                                                                     There are three options: top (place the pagination bar top of the grid); bottom (place the pagination bar bottom of the grid); both (place the pagination bar both the top and bottom of the grid). itemTitle                  String                   "item"           Customize the unit of the items displayed on the description. pageSizes                  Array                    ["10", "25",     Customize the page length menu options.
-The element of the array must be an integer string or
+                                                                     There are two options: top (place the pagination bar top of the grid); bottom (place the pagination bar bottom of the grid). pageSizes                  Array                    [10, 25, 50,     Customize the page length menu options.
+The element of the array should be an integer, and any other value which
-                                                    "50", "100",     "All"(case-insensitive).
-                                                    "All"]
-maxPageStep                integer                  7                Indicates how many page navigation choices will be displayed (Suggested that the value should be less than 10). defaultPageSize            integer                  pageSizes[0]     The page size used by default defaultPage                integer                  1 - first page   Which page will be displayed by default
+                                                    100, Infinity]   can not be parsed to an integer will be treated as "All" option. maxPageStep                integer                  7                Indicates how many page navigation choices will be displayed (Suggested that the value should be less than 10). defaultPageSize            integer                  pageSizes[0]     The default rows size per page when grid initialized. defaultPage                integer                  1 (first page)   Which page will be displayed when grid initialized.
 =========================  =======================  ===============  ================================================================================================================

 =====